 If you’ve ever wanted aggregate, trended “health” metrics for a given segment of your users, then look no further than the just-released Segment Health Searchie in FullStory.

-Now you can get average active time, average session length, and average events per session on-the-fly for whatever subset of your users you search on, across whatever time frame you require.
+Now you can get average active time, average session length, and average events per session on-the-fly for whatever subset of your recorded user sessions you search on, across whatever time frame you require.

 Here is what it looks like:

 What can the Segment Health Searchie tell you?

 The Segment Health Searchie can give you a sense of how active a segment of users are on your web site or app.
 What might Segment Health tell you?
 Some potential ways to put this data to use:

 - See a spike in active time?
 Refine your search to the period in question, and replay sessions to determine what was happening.

 - How long are your sessions?
 Is session length staying constant, trending up, or falling?
 Investigate as needed — refine your search and see if there are sub-segments that are driving the trends.